Tolle’s Pain Body

 The wise old man grateful for the chance to teach replied, “The one you feed.”

-We Feed our Pain Body
+We Feed Our Pain Body

 We unconsciously fuse with our pain memories and then feed those memories through stinging interpretations of the present.
 We continually reinforce the pain.
 “Life is unfair,” we cry and the scurry about seeking the painful unfairness that readily surrounds us.

 We justify our hurt by filtering out the joys.
 We settle for less and relish in our suffering.
 “Come here,” we beckon, “let me tell you of my sorrows.”
 And thus, we give life to our pain body and our pain body “becomes us.”
 Harris warns, “If we fuse with these stories, the switch goes on and we perceive uncomfortable emotions are a threat.
-Our brain then responds to a threat with a fight or flight response, which then gives rise to a whole new set of unpleasant feelings” (2008).
+Our brain then responds to a threat with a fight or flight response, which then gives rise to a whole new set of unpleasant feelings” (Harris, 2008).

 Mindfulness and the Pain Body

 Tolle believes that the cure is bringing the pain body to conscious awareness.
 Tolle is in good company with his remedy.
 Carl Jung taught “until you make the unconscious conscious, it will direct your life and you will call it fate.”
-Accordingly, “the pain body doesn’t want you to observe it directly and see it for what it is. the moment you observe it, feel its energy field within you, and take attention into it, the identification is broken” (1997).
+Accordingly, “The pain body doesn’t want you to observe it directly and see it for what it is. the moment you observe it, feel its energy field within you, and take attention into it, the identification is broken” (Tolle, 1997).
+When we fuse with the pain, we don’t experience the hurt because we are the hurt.
+Or in Tolle’s words the hurt has “become us.”
+In mindful observation we objectively step back with curiosity.
+We drop the stories.
+We see the pain.

-Lawrence Heller PhD and Aline LaPierre instruct therapists working with this method to help clients gain “awareness of their emotional pain while helping them see that these painful affects are often relics of the past” (2012).
+Lawrence Heller, Ph.D., and Aline LaPierre instruct therapists working with this method to help clients gain “awareness of their emotional pain while helping them see that these painful affects are often relics of the past.”
 This technique is a process of separation that forges a functional relationship with painful memories.
-Heller and LaPierre explain, “this mindful dual-awareness process supports increasing organization, and the increasing organization in turn supports a greater capacity for mindfulness” (location 3239).
+Heller and LaPierre explain, “This mindful dual-awareness process supports increasing organization, and the increasing organization in turn supports a greater capacity for mindfulness” (Heller & LaPierre, 2012).

 Seeing Pain from a Different Perspective